4 Beautiful Walks on the Gold Coast not to miss

 We suggest getting up early for this Gold Coast hike.
 Grab a takeaway coffee from Nook Espresso then head to the point and catch the magnificent sunrise whilst watching the surfers at one of Australia’s most famous point breaks.

-A wild, natural headland in the heart of the Gold Coast offers walks along the rocky foreshore and through rainforest, and the chance to see whales in spring and sea-eagles soaring along the coast.
+A wild, natural headland in the heart of the Gold Coast offers walks along the rocky foreshore and through the rainforest, and the chance to see whales in spring and sea eagles soaring along the coast.
+The terrain was paved all the way.

 Its northern side is one of Australia’s most famous surfing point breaks.
 Walk the Ocean view walk around the rocky headland from Tallebudgera Creek and look at the tumbled masses of six-sided basalt columns.

-Explore the Rainforest circuit, wandering through a living museum of plants, and watch for humpback whales from Tumgun lookout in winter and spring.
+Explore the Rainforest circuit, wander through a living museum of plants, and watch for humpback whales from the Tumgun lookout in winter and spring.
 See Australian brush-turkey nesting mounds, seabirds and water dragons.

 Picnic on Burleigh foreshore or relax on Echo Beach.